Port Mann Bridge: Construction and cost

 The Port Mann / Highway 1 project added another HOV lane along with cycling and pedestrian access.
 The multi-use pedestrian/bicycle path opened July 1, 2015.
 A bus service was reintroduced over the Port Mann Bridge for the first time in over 20 years.
 However, critics claimed that the new bridge only delayed the reintroduction of bus service on the bridge.
 The new express bus service is now operated in the HOV lanes along Highway 1 from Langley to Burnaby.

 The estimated construction cost was $2.46 billion, including the cost of the Highway 1 upgrade, a total of 37 km.
 Of this, the bridge itself comprised roughly a third ($820 million).
 The total cost, including operation and maintenance, was expected to be $3.3 billion.
 Now that the new bridge is completed, the existing bridge, which was more than 45 years old, has been taken down.

 The project was intended to be funded by using a public-private partnership, and Connect B.C.
 Development Group was chosen as the preferred developer.
 The Connect B.C.
 Group included the Macquarie Group, Transtoll Inc., Peter Kiewit Sons Co., and Flatiron Constructors.
 Although a memorandum of understanding had been signed by the province, final terms could not be agreed upon.
 As a consequence, the province decided to fund the entire cost of replacement.

 On September 18, 2012, the new Port Mann Bridge opened to eastbound traffic.
-At 65 m wide, it was the world's widest long-span bridge, according to the Guinness World Records, overtaking the world-famous Sydney Harbour Bridge, which, at 49 m, held the record since 1932.
-The Port Mann Bridge was overtaken by the San Francisco–Oakland Bay Bridge in 2013.
+At 65 m wide, it was the world's widest long-span bridge, according to the Guinness World Records, overtaking the Sydney Harbour Bridge, which, at 49 m, had held the record since 1932.
+The new record was itself broken in 2013 by the eastern span replacement of the San Francisco–Oakland Bay Bridge, at 78.74 m.